kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE Fix TCASE
 DONE Fix CONCAT
 DONE Fix FIND
+DONE Remove the need for WORDS as only UWORDS is really useful

 TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
 TODO with the second PIO port hook up and debug the sound card TODO PICK word to pick a value at a given value on stack and move to TOS TODO CLI input on SC114 is running high refresh.
 Not using key wait?
-TODO Fix scroll words
+Because on hardware it handles cursor flash TODO Fix scroll words
 TODO Fix NUM2STR.
 TODO Fix LEFT